Whiplash Brain Injury – A Sudden Jolt

 What Happens During Whiplash

 This kind of trauma stretches and damages delicate nerve cells, at times causing very significant injury or even death.
 In the case of whiplash, severe forces that may shake or rotate the brain enough to cause permanent brain damage.
-Whiplash damage can occur from roller coasters, rear ed collisions, skiing accidents or any other circumstance in which a person is hit or shaken.
-Symptoms can appear directly after the injury, but often are not felt until days afterwards.
+Whiplash damage can occur from roller coasters, rear-ed collisions, skiing accidents, or any other circumstance in which a person is hit or shaken.
+Symptoms can appear directly after the injury but often are not felt until days afterward.

 Hard To See

-Diagnosis of whiplash uses information such as can the patient achieve the full motion, or has excessive range of motion, or chronic pain.
-X-rays usually can not image this kind of damage so an MRI is used instead.
-In severe whiplash brain injuries torn ligaments of the head-neck-joint can occur.
+Diagnosis of whiplash uses information such as can the patient achieve full motion, has excessive range of motion, or has chronic pain.
+X-rays usually can not imagine this kind of damage so an MRI is used instead.
+In severe whiplash brain injuries, torn ligaments of the head-neck-joint can occur.
 These can not be seen using regular imaging devices.
 That is why functional imaging is essential to show ligament damage.

 Checking For Permanent Damage

-There isn't whole lot that can be done to correct a whiplash brain injury.
+There isn’t a whole lot that can be done to correct a whiplash brain injury.
 Aside from a cervical collar to isolate and immobilize the neck, most treatment is aimed at making the patient more comfortable and lessening the symptoms of the accident.
-Medications can be prescribed to treat pain, inflammation, depression and to relax the muscles.
-Following the accident and regimen of physical therapy can usually return any loss range of motion.
+Medications can be prescribed to treat pain, inflammation, and depression, and to relax the muscles.
+Following the accident and regimen of physical therapy can usually return any loss of range of motion.